Expense management

 Your expense reimbursement policy should be seamlessly woven into your company's overarching goals.
 It should support strategic initiatives and align with the company's mission, fostering consistency and unity throughout the organization.

-It is not just the reimbursement policy but rather your entire expense management process and system that should align with other processes and overall business goals.
+It is not just the employee reimbursement policy but rather your entire expense management process and system that should align with other processes and overall business goals.
 A modern startup that is fast and agile should implement automation software to help keep up the pace of transactions happening daily.

 2. Use clear and concise language